johnzxcvbnm/Adi/unit_2/w05d05/morning_exercise/README.md

  #### :sparkles: Let's Style Our Textarea!

- We want our textarea to look identical to our `input` elements from earlier, so let's just tack on `textarea` to those styles instead of repeating ourselves!
+ **In our CSS**: We want our textarea to look identical to our `input` elements from earlier, so let's just tack on `textarea` to those styles instead of repeating ourselves!
 Then, specific to just our textarea, we don't want it to resize and we want a specific height:
  ```
  textarea {
   resize: none;